 Impact Level Medium

-Key Action Audit your diagnosis coding for intraocular photography claims to confirm alignment with the seven covered indications listed in NCD 56 before billing after January 9, 2026
+Key Action Audit your intraocular photography claims to confirm each one maps to a covered diagnostic indication before billing Medicare

 CMS Intraocular Photography Coverage Criteria and Medical Necessity Requirements 2026

-NCD 56 is the National Coverage Determination governing Medicare coverage of intraocular photography.
-The policy sits under the Physicians' Services benefit category.
-That means Medicare pays for this procedure when an ophthalmologist performs it — and when it is reasonable and necessary for the individual patient.
+NCD 56 is the National Coverage Determination governing Medicare coverage of intraocular photography under the Physicians' Services benefit category.
+The Centers for Medicare & Medicaid Services will pay for this procedure when an ophthalmologist uses it to diagnose or identify specific conditions — and only when it is "reasonable and necessary" for the individual patient.

 #Covered Indication